 Becky is passionate about connecting people to each other, and the power that we share when led to act on our beliefs.
 She has found that people of all faiths and backgrounds share a commitment to fairness and the dignity of all workers.

 Becky started working in restaurants at the age of 14 in her hometown of Louisville, Kentucky, and managed a retail store before entering a career in social work and teaching.
-Ultimately, her desire to work on the core causes of poverty, rather than symptoms, led Becky to be trained in community organizing by ICWJ’s national affiliate, Interfaith Worker Justice.
-Over the years, Becky has held several roles with ICWJ: field organizer; acting director; board member.
-She led our Black Friday Walmart Rally and a successful fight to protect local living wage ordinances.
+Ultimately, her desire to work on the core causes of poverty, rather than symptoms, led Becky to be trained in community organizing and become the field organizer for the Interfaith Coalition for Worker Justice of South Central Wisconsin.

 Geri Gerard, Bookkeeper